The need for evidence-based education

 To date, the most relevant experimental evidence against early academics comes from the labs of Alison Gopnik and Laura Schultz.

 In two different studies, 4-year-old children were presented with new toys and given opportunities to play with them.
-Some kids were given instructions by a “teacher” (an authoritative adult) about how to work the new toys.
-Other kids were not.
+Some kids were guided by an authoritative adult who told them how to operate the new toys.
+Other kids were accompanied by an adult, but received no instructions.

 The difference mattered.